Inspections, Compliance, Enforcement, and Criminal Investigations

 Review RPM Chapter 9-3 "Importation of Biologics" and the Import Alert regarding biologics prior to conducting any field examinations of biological products.

 In general, products controlled by Center for Biologics Evaluation and Research (CBER) do not require field examination, because they are licensed under Section 351 of the PHS Act.
-In addition, lot release procedures pursuant to 21 CFR 610.2 apply to many products, such as vaccines.
+In addition, lot release procedures pursuant to 21 CFR 610.2 applies to many products, such as vaccines.

 Products imported under Investigational New Drug (IND) Applications are also monitored, but due to the small volumes involved, no specific guidance is necessary.